 Filing Claims Against Safe Auto Insurance Company

-Safe Auto Insurance Company was founded in Columbus, Ohio in 1993 and has grown to sell auto insurance across numerous states, including: Arizona, California, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia.
+Safe Auto Insurance Company was founded in Columbus, Ohio in 1993 and has grown to sell auto insurance across numerous states, including Arizona, California, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia.
 They are a privately-owned company doing over $300,000,000 in revenue.
 Thus, safe auto insurance claims are not uncommon.

 Safe Auto Insurance Policies

-Safe Auto Insurance provide both standard and nonstandard insurance policies, but they specialize in marketing to the nonstandard insurance market.
-This means that many of their drivers cannot obtain insurance through the bigger standard carriers due to issues like bad driving history, bad credit, high risk drivers and/or vehicles or age.
+Safe Auto Insurance provides both standard and nonstandard insurance policies, but they specialize in marketing to the nonstandard insurance market.
+This means that many of their drivers cannot obtain insurance through the bigger standard carriers due to issues like bad driving history, bad credit, high-risk drivers and/or vehicles or age.
 It also means that many of the Safe Auto Insurance customers are carrying insurance policies that merely meet the low minimum requirements of the state in which the driver lives.
 In Texas, that means they carry liability only with coverage of $30,000.00 per person they hurt up to a total of $60,000.00 per accident and $25,000.00 for property damage.
 While Safe Auto does issue some bigger policies, the minimum limits policies are more common.

 Safe Auto Insurance Claims

-Before filing Safe Auto Claim, you be aware that nonstandard insurers are not always the easiest to deal with when filing claims.
+Before filing Safe Auto Claim, beware that nonstandard insurers are not always the easiest to deal with when filing claims.
 In Texas, they do not have to tell you how much coverage they have.
 If they have a bigger policy, they do not have to tell you this unless you file a lawsuit and force them too under oath.
 This can make determining whether any settlement offer they make pre-suit is reasonable or not.

 What Do I Need to File A Safe Auto Claim?